ldsouza/ldsouza.github.io/_posts/2016-05-01-sharepoint-sales-pipeline.md

 {: .notice}

-If you have existing opportunities in Excel, you can easily bulk update them in SharePoint.
+If you have existing opportunities in Excel, you can easily do a bulk update by importing them into SharePoint.

 ![Image]({{ site.url }}/images/blog/pipeline-excel-upload.JPG)